-Improve your grip strength by hanging from the pull-up bar, carrying heavyweight dumbbells while running/walking, do timed holds for up to a minute using heavyweight barbells or use a grip trainer to gain grip strength.
+Improve your grip strength by hanging from the pull-up bar, carrying heavyweight dumbbells while running/walking, doing timed holds for up to a minute using heavyweight barbells, or using a grip trainer to gain grip strength.

 We train to gain back strength using pull-ups, then how on earth are we going to gain back strength before we start doing pull-ups?